shaunrfox/Style-Guide/_posts/2016-05-20-css-box-model.markdown

 ##### EXAMPLE VALUES: `4px`, `50%`

 `border-radius` affects the corners of things.
-It can be used to give subtle rounded-corners to things like buttons, or to make element corners completely round, forming a circle, for things like avatar images.
+It can be used to give subtle rounded-corners to things like buttons, or to make element corners completely round (`border-radius: 50%`), forming a circle, for things like avatar images.

 It can be defined shorthand as top-left, top-right, bottom-right, bottom-left, or as individual values.